 then click on the download button in the new window to get the file downloaded.
-Switch to the Desktop or Downloads folder (where the file downloads to depends on how your computer is set up) and then double-click the file "NodeEditStarterFile.svg" to open it in Inkscape.
+Switch to the Desktop or Downloads folder (where the file downloads to depends on how your computer is set up) and then double-click the file "Node Edit Starter File.svg" to open it in Inkscape.
+Here's a video showing you how to do this.